Virtual Folders

 What happens when I delete specific content from a Virtual Folder?

-When you use the “Delete” menu option to delete something from a virtual folder, the content is deleted from the original Data Source where it resides.
+When you use the “Delete” menu option to delete specific items from a virtual folder, the actual content is deleted from the original Data Source.
+For example, if you have a Global Inbox Virtual Folder and select and delete specific emails from your Gmail account displayed here, the actual emails from your Gmail account are deleted.

 To remove a Virtual Folder, select it in the left panel of Knit and right-click on it to see its menu.
 Click on the “Remove” menu choice to remove it.